igor-olikh/adk-installation/README.md

 ## License

-This project is part of the IBM watsonx Orchestrate ecosystem.
 Please refer to IBM's licensing terms for usage rights.

 ---